 The twin pillars of Maat are sometimes named, ‘Knowledge and Power’.
 It is also quite common to hear it said that ‘knowledge is power’, and that the whole purpose of the magical arts is to gain knowledge and thereby increase power.
 This rests on the assumption that power is something that can be acquired, purchased, gained or lost—as though it were a thing in itself.

 There is much made of the term ‘empowerment’ in New Age literature and academic (or psychological) occultism.
-Yet, with all this careless use of jargon, one seldom if ever finds anyone taking the trouble to define the term, to say what they mean when they use the word, ‘power’.
+Yet, with all this careless use of jargon, one seldom if ever finds anyone taking the trouble to define the term, to say what they mean when they use the word ‘power’.
 The first definition in the Oxford Dictionary is, ‘the ability or capacity to do something or act in a particular way’.
 Very well then; so if we understand power as ‘the ability or capacity to do something’, then what is the source of such an ability or capacity?
 The emphasis with this common definition is on the verb ‘to do’; it is all about doing and acting.
 Yet all such doing, moving, going about the place, is merely the observed effect, the appearance.
-The exoteric concept of power then owes to causal determinism, where one thing or event is caused by another that preceded it, and so on for perpetuity.
-If we seek for the cause, the Will, we find that we know nothing whatsoever about it.
+The exoteric concept of power owes to causal determinism, where one thing or event is caused by another that preceded it, and so on for perpetuity.
+If we seek for the true cause, the Will, we find that we know nothing whatsoever about it.
 All we know is effect or appearance, and we mistakenly judge this to be a cause.
 This whole idea of power then collapses in upon itself, revealing nothing.
 The solution is really quite simple.
-In Liber AL, II: 3–4, Hadit (Will) declares his nature:
+In the Book of the Law, II: 3–4, Hadit (Will) declares his nature:

 In the sphere I am everywhere the centre, as she, the circumference, is nowhere found.
 Yet she shall be known and I never.